 Climbing in the Southern Alps requires good personal gear due to the potential weather conditions.
 Our focus is on having the essential clothing and equipment, whilst keeping pack weights as light as possible for your comfort and ease of travel.

 Adventure Consultants can help with all your equipment needs prior to your trip departing.
-We have a dedicated equipment coordinator that can answer any questions you may have, or you can also read the following equipment notes which are designed to help you when making decisions about which equipment best suits your personal needs.
+We have a dedicated equipment coordinator that can answer any questions you may have when making decisions about which equipment best suits your personal needs.

 We carry a good range of modern rental equipment.
 If you will be renting equipment from us please advise your requirements in advance to ensure correct sizing and availability.